andrewywoo/kindur-exercise-1/README.md

 # Kindur Exercise 1 - Rest API

 This is a coding exercise to create a get and post API to hash a message using sha256 and return back the original message.
+If the hash does not match any original post message, send back a 404.

 ## Getting Started